 You can find a more detailed explanation of the mechanics of a demerger process in our ‘Corporate Demergers’ publication which is available for download here:

-Should you require any further information or wish to discuss de-risking your company’s business exposure by way of a demerger, please do not hesitate to contact Steve Smith or your usual partner.
+Should you require any further information or wish to discuss de-risking your company’s business exposure by way of a demerger, please do not hesitate to contact your usual partner.